How deeply do you appreciate – and take advantage of – the freedom you have to learn and grow continually?

 1. Be conscious

 Don’t just let life and learning happen to you.
 We learn a great deal unconsciously, but truly exercising your right to learn – and to live life with intention and purpose – begins with making learning a conscious and intentional part of your daily life and committing to being truly available for learning.

-It also means recognizing that learning is not just – or even mostly – about course, classes, and other forms of formal education.
+It also means recognizing that learning is not just – or even mostly – about courses, classes, and other forms of formal education.
 Opportunities to learn are around us constantly, from the moment we wake up each day (and even before).
 Don’t confuse education and learning.